Last updated: 8 February 2022

 Information Collection And Use

 In compliance with the Privacy Shield Principles, DLVR commits to resolve complaints about our collection or use of your personal information.
-EU individuals with inquiries or complaints regarding our Private Shield policy should first contact DLVR at
+EU and Swiss individuals with inquiries or complaints regarding our Private Shield policy should first contact DLVR at

 5555 E. Van Buren St Ste.
 235